Sunburn Event August 22-24, 2025 held at PSHS in Mohnton, PA

 Frequently Asked Questions

 Do I have to be naked to get into the water?
-Yes, our hosts rules, in order to protect the water quality and keep detergents out of the system.
+Yes, our hosts rules, in order to protect the water quality and keep detergents out of the Hot tub and the indoor and outdoor pools.
+To this end it is also important that you shower before getting into either pool or hot tub.

 Do I need a current state ID in order to attend?
 YES, PSHS requires valid state ID as they maintain strict security for the health and well-being of all of their participants.